area17/twill/README.md

-# AREA 17 CMS Toolkit
+# Twill

 ## Introduction

-The CMS Toolkit is a Laravel Composer package to rapidly create and deploy a completely custom admin area for our clients websites that is highly functional, beautiful and easy to use.
+Twill is a Laravel Composer package to rapidly create and deploy a completely custom admin area for our clients websites that is highly functional, beautiful and easy to use.
 It's a curation of all the features that were developed on custom admin areas since our switch to Laravel in 2014.
 The architecture, conventions and helpers it provides currently powers the [Opéra National de Paris 2015 website redesign](https://www.operadeparis.fr/), the [AREA 17 2016 website redesign](https://area17.com) and the [THG 2016 redesign website](https://www.thg-paris.com/).
 Initially released in December 2016, this Laravel package is powering the [Roto](https://roto.com), [Mai 36](https://mai36.com) and [Pentagram](https://www.pentagram.com) 2017 redesigns, as well as the [Artists at Risk Connection](https://artistsatriskconnection.org) platform and Sonia Rykiel's [Rykielism](https://rykielism.soniarykiel.com).
 Translation, Art Institute of Chicago, Charvet, OSF Guides and AREA 17 Guides are currently being built or about to launch using this package as a dependency to build their CMS.

 It provides a beautiful admin interface that really focuses on the editors needs, using AREA 17's custom built Vue.js components and a vast number of pre-built features to focus on building fully custom forms instead of rebuilding the same thing over and over: